ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 Objects can have a *parent* attribute containing the *id* of their parent to build a tree structure.
 This should be limited to 3 levels (except for objects of type enum).
-An object referenced as a parent has to have a children property with an array of children IDs.
+An object referenced as a parent has to have a children property with an array of children IDs - if parent is used children is mandatory and vice versa.

 ### Object types